What to Expect on a Site Visit

 It may be difficult to imagine what funders want to hear, especially if you are seeking a grant for the first time.
 Each funder’s approach and expectations can be unique and will vary widely.
 It’s normal to feel nervous.

 To prepare for a successful site visit with North Star Fund, it’s crucial to understand two things.
 First, North Star Fund supports community organizing and will want to hear about this work in-depth.
 And second, community organizers—collectively known as the Community Funding Committee (CFC)—decide North Star Fund’s grantmaking.
-CFC members lead these site visits to learn more information about an organization they then share that information with the rest of the committee to help make these decisions.
+CFC members lead these site visits to learn more information about an organization; this information is then shared with the rest of the committee to guide these decisions.

 If the CFC requests a site visit with you, here are some helpful tips to think about as you prepare to meet with them.